 June 4 and August 6 at 11:00 am; July 10 and September 4 at 6:00 pm

-Clarissa von Spee leads a tour of this exhibition featuring three monumental ignited-gunpowder paintings that reflect the artist’s thoughts on the state of our planet, wildlife, and the world’s diminishing natural reserves of fresh water.
-Free; no registration required.
+Clarissa von Spee, Chair of Asian art and James and Donna Reid curator of Chinese art, leads a tour through the exhibition Cai Guo-Qiang: Cuyahoga River Lightning, which features three monumental gunpowder-ignited works that reflect the artist’s thoughts on the state of our planet, wildlife and the world’s diminishing natural reserves of fresh water.

 June 8 - September 22, 2019